-… Cannot.
+Loglines Are Not Taglines!!
+Cannot.
 Stress.
 This.
 Enough.
-Every week I see scores of pitches – sent to my inbox, my ears or via script listing sites – and every week I see Loglines and Taglines being mixed up!!!
+Every week I see scores of pitches sent to my inbox, to my ears or via script listing sites.
+Yet every week I see loglines and taglines being mixed up!!!
 In the course of this post, I will breakdown which is why you need to STOP mixing them up, ASAP.

-As you can see in the examples above, taglines often rely on puns and/or make reference to stuff the “average joe” already knows about — ie. the fabled “American Dream”, the notions of winning/losing, contrasting words or famous song lyrics (Busy Lizzy’s “The BOYS are back in town”), etc.
+As you can see in the examples above, taglines often rely on puns and/or make reference to stuff the “average joe” already knows about … The fabled “American Dream”, the notions of winning/losing, contrasting words or famous song lyrics (Busy Lizzy’s “The BOYS are back in town”), etc.

 In contrast, Loglines are a basic DESCRIPTION OF THE PLOT of your script.
 This is your chance to SELL THE STORY of your script, so you want it to be dynamic as possible: you want to GRAB the reader and make them WANT to read your script.